StrongSORT: Make DeepSORT Great Again: Experiments

-\textbf{Datasets.} We conduct experiments on MOT17 \cite{milan2016mot16} and MOT20 \cite{dendorfer2020mot20} datasets under the "private detection" protocol.
-MOT17 is a popular dataset for MOT, which consists of 7 sequences, 5,316 frames for training and 7 sequences, 5919 frames for testing.
-MOT20 is set for highly crowded challenging scenes, with 4 sequences, 8,931 frames for training and 4 sequences, 4,479 frames for testing.
-For ablation studies, we take the first half of each sequence in the MOT17 training set for training and the last half for validation following \cite{zhou2020tracking, zhang2021bytetrack}.
+\textbf{Datasets.} We conduct experiments on the MOT17 \cite{milan2016mot16} and MOT20 \cite{dendorfer2020mot20} datasets under the ``private detection" protocol.
+MOT17 is a popular dataset for MOT, which consists of 7 sequences and 5,316 frames for training and 7 sequences and 5919 frames for testing.
+MOT20 is a dataset of highly crowded challenging scenes, with 4 sequences and 8,931 frames for training and 4 sequences and 4,479 frames for testing.
+For ablation studies, we take the first half of each sequence in the MOT17 training set for training and the last half for validation following \cite{zhou2020tracking, zhang2022bytetrack}.
 We use DukeMTMC \cite{ristani2016performance} to pretrain our appearance feature extractor.
-We train the detector on the CrowdHuman dataset \cite{shao2018crowdhuman} and MOT17 half training set for ablation following \cite{zhou2020tracking, zhang2021bytetrack, sun2020transtrack, wu2021track, zeng2021motr}.
-We add Cityperson \cite{zhang2017citypersons} and ETHZ \cite{ess2008mobile} for testing as in \cite{zhang2021bytetrack, wang2020towards, zhang2021fairmot, liang2020rethinking}.
+We train the detector on the CrowdHuman dataset \cite{shao2018crowdhuman} and MOT17 half training set for ablation following \cite{zhou2020tracking, zhang2022bytetrack, sun2020transtrack, wu2021track, zeng2022motr}.
+We add Cityperson \cite{zhang2017citypersons} and ETHZ \cite{ess2008mobile} for testing as in \cite{zhang2022bytetrack, wang2020towards, zhang2021fairmot, liang2022rethinking}.

+We also test StrongSORT++ on KITTI \cite{geiger2013vision} and DacneTrack \cite{sun2022dancetrack}.
+KITTI is a popular dataset related to autonomous driving tasks.
+It can be used for pedestrian and car tracking, which consists of 21 training sequences and 29 test sequences with a relatively low frame rate of 10 FPS.
+DanceTrack is a recently proposed dataset for multi-human tracking, which encourages more MOT algorithms that rely less on visual discrimination and depend more on motion analysis.
+It consists of 100 group dancing videos, where humans have similar appearances but diverse motion features.

 \textbf{Metrics.} We use the metrics MOTA, IDs, IDF1, HOTA, AssA, DetA and FPS to evaluate tracking performance \cite{bernardin2008evaluating, ristani2016performance, luiten2021hota}.
-MOTA is computed based on FP, FN and IDs, and focuses more on detection performance.
-By comparison, IDF1 better measures the consistency of ID matching \cite{huang2020sqe}.
+MOTA is computed based on FP, FN and IDs and focuses more on detection performance.
+By comparison, IDF1 better measures the consistency of ID matching.
 HOTA is an explicit combination of detection score DetA and association score AssA, which balances the effects of performing accurate detection and association into a single unified metric.
-Moreover, it evaluates at a number of different distinct detection similarity values (0.05 to 0.95 in 0.05 intervals) between predicted and GT bounding boxes, instead of setting a single value (i.e., 0.5) like MOTA and IDF1, and better takes localization accuracy into account.
+Moreover, it evaluates at a number of different distinct detection similarity values (0.05 to 0.95 in 0.05 intervals) between predicted and GT bounding boxes, instead of setting a single value (i.e., 0.5), such as in MOTA and IDF1, and better takes localization accuracy into account.